National Geographic Global Networks

-National Geographic Global Networks (formerly National Geographic Channels Worldwide and National Geographic Channels International) is a business unit within National Geographic Partners (a joint venture between The Walt Disney Company and the National Geographic Society) and Disney Entertainment (who handles distribution and advertising sales for National Geographic Global Networks) that oversees the National Geographic-branded television channels: National Geographic, Nat Geo Kids, Nat Geo Music, Nat Geo People and Nat Geo Wild and National Geographic Studios (formerly known as National Geographic Television).
-The unit itself was a joint operation between 21st Century Fox (21CF) and the Society, but it was later integrated into the new joint venture National Geographic Partners which they formed in 2015.
+National Geographic Global Networks (formerly National Geographic Channels Worldwide and National Geographic Channels International) is a business unit within National Geographic Partners (a joint venture between The Walt Disney Company and the National Geographic Society) and Disney Entertainment (who handles distribution and advertising sales for National Geographic Global Networks) that oversees the National Geographic-branded television channels and National Geographic Studios (formerly known as National Geographic Television).

+The unit itself was a joint operation between 21st Century Fox (21CF) and the Society.
+It was later integrated into National Geographic Partners, which was formed in 2015.
 On March 20, 2019, 21CF's share in National Geographic Partners was assumed by Disney, following its acquisition of most 21CF businesses.

 History

 National Geographic had moved towards launching a US cable channel in 1982, but backed out.
 National Geographic Television, National Geographic Society's for profit TV arm, and NBC formed a joint venture, National Geographic Channels (NGC).
 NGC then partnered with BSkyB to launch on September 1, 1997 National Geographic Channel services in U.K. and Ireland via BSkyB, Scandinavia via Telenor and Australia via Foxtel.
 Foxtel and BSkyB were then owned in some form by Rupert Murdoch.
 Sandy McGovern was president of NGC at the time.
 The 50/50 partnership was formed to expand NatGeo's National Geographic Television's productions, head by Tim Kelly, that was producing National Geographic Explorer for CBS.

 The original American version of the channel was launched on January 7, 2001 with Laureen Ong as president and Andrew Wilk as head of programming.
-National Geographic Society took down its museum and build a TV studio.
+National Geographic Society took down its museum and built a TV studio.
 At the time, the NatGeo kept its TV production unit and got a "sweet heart" guarantee production contract of 44 hours per year at an estimated $500,000 per hour of TV.
 Additional National Geographic channels in other parts of the world were also launched under the original joint venture.

 In 2007, Ong was replaced by David Lyle, from the just closed Fox Reality channel, as CEO and president Howard Owens.
-In 2010, the company launched Nat Geo Wild channel in the US to go up against competitor Discovery channel.
+In 2010, the company launched Nat Geo Wild channel in the US to go up against competitor Discovery Channel.
 Ratings dropped as a whole and Lyle and Owens left in 2014.
 Courteney Monroe moved up from her head marketing post to take over NGC US.

-National Geographic Partners unit

 On September 9, 2015, the Society announced that it would reorganize its media properties and publications into a new company known as National Geographic Partners, which would be 73% owned by 21st Century Fox.
 This new, for-profit, corporation would own National Geographic and other magazines, as well as its affiliated television channels—most of which were already owned in joint ventures with Fox.
 In October 2016, it was announced that the National Geographic Channel, the flagship documentary channel, would drop the word "Channel" from its name.